Published February 14, 2026Updated February 25, 202613 min read

 M&A as Strategy

 195 M&A deals in 2025 (up 61%).
 Digital health companies were the most frequent acquirers at 66% of deals.
-The top digital health platforms for benefit consultants and providers are increasingly built through acquisition, not just organic development.
+Platforms are increasingly built through acquisition, not just organic development.

 4